thatcsharpguy/latimes/readme.md

 starting_timezone: America/Mexico_City
 ```

-**Don't get turned away by the `\U0001F1F2\U0001F1FD`**, that is just the code for this 🇲🇽 emoji, you cans safely change whatever goes before the `:` in each of the entries under `convert_to` to any key you want, for example if you have this file:
+**Don't get turned away by the `\U0001F1F2\U0001F1FD`**, that is just the code for this 🇲🇽 emoji, you can safely change whatever goes before the `:` in each of the entries under `convert_to` to any key you want, for example if you have this file:

 ```yaml
 starting_timezone: Europe/London